its-nion/melody/README.md

 Melody is a visually pleasing and easy to use discord music bot.
 Using slash commands, buttons and selection-menus, Melody offers playing and searching for song's and playlist's in youtube and spotify.
 To use melody you can host the bot yourself.
+Melody is meant to be a bot for you and your friends.
+This implies, that publishing your bot is not allowed and will make Melody angry.

 ## Table of Contents